SMILES Data Release II: Probing Galaxy Evolution during Cosmic Noon and Beyond with NIRSpec Medium-Resolution Spectra: Data Products

 To assess redshift accuracy, in addition to comparing our redshifts with FRESCO (see Section \ref{sec:obs}), 12 targets fall in the NIRISS NGDEEP footprint in HUDF and the independent crosscheck reveals 0 outliers (P.~Rinaldi et al.~in prep).
+The typical offset between our spectroscopic redshifts and the slitless values is $\langle \Delta z / (1+z) \rangle \approx -0.0002$ with a standard deviation of $\sigma[\Delta z / (1+z)] \approx 0.0002$.
 We also compare our spectroscopic redshifts with photometric redshifts ($z_{\rm phot}$) obtained from multi-band imaging using the EAZY code \citep{brammer_eazy_2008} presented in the JADES catalog \citep{eisenstein_jades_2023}.
 As shown in Figure~\ref{fig:specz}, there is strong overall agreement between $z_{\rm spec}$ and $z_{\rm phot}$, with the majority of sources lying close to the one-to-one line.
 The redshift distribution of the final sample is also displayed, highlighting broad redshift coverage with a concentration near $z \sim 2$.
 Table \ref{tab:final_spectra} presents our final catalog of spectra with redshifts listed.
-When the spectrum is noisy or there is no reliable line detection, we mark the redshift with a ``?'' ({\tt UNCERTAIN\_Z\_SPEC} flag in the fits table).
+We assign a redshift quality flag {\tt Q} with four values: A, B, C, and D. A indicates secure redshifts based on multiple high S/N features, B indicates moderate confidence (typically a single strong or broad line with supporting evidence), C indicates low-confidence redshifts, and D indicates that no reliable spectroscopic redshift can be determined.
+For reference, the GELATO and {\tt pPXF} redshifts are listed in Tables \ref{tab:gelato_example} and \ref{tab:ppxf_example}, and are also included in the released FITS tables.